pagelines/Docs/tutorials/creating-a-branding-area.md

 <div class="bs-callout bs-callout-warning">
   <h4>Note:</h4>
-  Please be aware that if you remove any variables which you may not use, you will also need to remove the icon LESS CSS from the code below.
-Otherwise, you will encounter a compiling error.
+  <p>Please be aware that if you remove any variables which you may not use, you will also need to remove the icon LESS CSS from the code below.
+Otherwise, you will encounter a compiling error.</p>
 </div>

 Now it's time to add the LESS which will style the Social bar HTML we added earlier.
 Add the following code to either **DMS Toolbar → </> Custom Code → Custom LESS/CSS Editor** or your **style.less** file in either **PageLines Customize Plugin** or **Base Theme**.